AbsaOSS/pramen/README.md

 ### Sources

 Sources define endpoints and paths go get data into the pipeline.
-Currently, SyncWatcher supports the following builtin sources:
+Currently, Pramen supports the following builtin sources:

 - **JDBC source** - allows fetching data from a relational database.
 The following RDBMS dialects are supported at